 e. not eat, as no food is permitted except in the café/restaurant;

-g. not take pictures or videos using lamps, flash equipment or tripods without obtaining prior written permission from the Dutch Navy Museum.
+g. not take pictures or videos using lamps, flash equipment or tripods without obtaining prior written permission from the Navy Museum.
 Any pictures or videos may only be used for private, non-commercial purposes.
 For commercial use, see 5.3;

 h. not paint or draw at the museum unless they have obtained prior written consent.
 Please contact the information desk in the central lobby.

 5.2 Parents or teachers and other supervisors are responsible and accountable, at all times, for the behaviour of the minors, individuals or groups in their care;